6 Tips on How to Build a Following For Your Live Streaming

 Be Consistent and Reliable

 Sticking to a consistent broadcast schedule and timetable is a habit to develop right from the beginning.
-It allows your viewers to schedule time for your broadcast around the other things they have to do or want to do, without having to drop things at the last minute — which of course, most of them won’t do.
+It allows your viewers to schedule a time for your broadcast around the other things they have to do or want to do, without having to drop things at the last minute — which of course, most of them won’t do.

 Aside from video quality itself, consistency is the most important factor in building a following.